Skip to main content

 - Bifrost base_url → llm-d service endpoint

-Load generation: Locust + LLMPerf
+Load Generation: Locust + LLMPerf

 Test Scenarios

-• Different prompts each time, input 500 / output 1000 tokens
+• Different prompt each time, input 500 / output 1000 tokens

 • Concurrency: 1, 10, 50, 100, 200

-• Target: Baseline (base models)
+• Target: Baseline (default models)

-Scenario 2: Custom Model Import vs Direct vLLM Serving
+Scenario 2: Custom Model Import vs vLLM Direct Serving

-• Same model (Llama 3.1 70B) serving in Baseline+ vs Alt A-1/A-2
+• Same model (Llama 3.1 70B) served on Baseline+ vs Alt A-1/A-2

 • Input 500 / output 1000 tokens, concurrency: 1, 10, 50, 100

-• Measure: TTFT, TPS, E2E Latency
+• Measured: TTFT, TPS, E2E Latency

 • Batch size / concurrent processing control availability